Workshops, News & General Information

 Rhonda Denney – Lectures and Workshops

 I use a combination of fabric, pigments and thread, a technique I call “Pigment Patchwork”, to create my award-winning fiber art.
-I have taught in Colorado, Florida and Kansas as well as internationally in Kenya, Poland and the Ukraine.
+I have taught throughout the United States as well as internationally in Kenya, Poland and the Ukraine.
+And actually, using the power of technology, I have presented throughout the world!

 I am happy to work with your guild or group or shop to customize or design a lecture or workshop to meet your needs.
 Please email me (see above) for more information or for scheduling.